Agile is talked about a Lot. With a capital L.

 In Agile, there is no one person who dictates who will do what and how they will do it.
 Instead, the team pulls work from the Product Backlog and decides on the best way to complete it.
 The team should also be assembled in a way that it becomes self-sufficient and requires little to no outside help.

-The Agile approach is based on being transparent about the work and this is an alternative mechanism which ensures the work is done and done the right way instead of having individual performance reports and other command and control practices.
+The Agile approach is based on being transparent about the work and this is an alternative mechanism that ensures the work is done and done the right way instead of having individual performance reports and other command and control practices.

 Agile is not a silver bullet that will solve any problem your marketing team might have.
 However, by applying some of the lessons from Agile software development, it is possible to improve the way your marketing team works and provides value for the rest of the organization.

-AUTHOR: Jug (pronounced differently than what you’d think) is a member of the VivifyScrum’s marketing team that is striving to be as Agile as possible.
+AUTHOR: Jug (pronounced differently than what you’d think) is a member of VivifyScrum’s marketing team that is striving to be as Agile as possible.

 If you are still looking for additional information on marketing, check out these amazing resources: